underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Shapeless provides a few tools for working with literal types.
-First, there is a `narrow` macro that converts a literal expression into a singleton-typed literal expression:
+First, there is a `narrow` macro that converts a literal expression to a singleton-typed literal expression:

 ```tut:book:silent
 import shapeless.syntax.singleton._